-Hip Pain Mount Gravatt & Park Ridge, Brisbane
+Hip Pain Mount Gravatt & Browns Plains, Brisbane

 Hip pain can have a number of origins and the cause is not always obvious.
 Our hips are made up of a complex system of joints, muscle, bursa, ligaments and tendons, all of which are susceptible to injury, strain or tension.
 Many of us hold tension in our bodies without being aware of it and hip pain can also be referred from injury or strain in the back, knees or feet.